-DfE has shared our school's 2022 performance data with us, to help us better understand the impact of the pandemic on our pupils and how this varies between different groups of pupils.
+Schools are required to publish their 2023 key stage 2 results.
+These results continue to help us better understand the impact of the pandemic on our pupils and how this varies between different groups of pupils.
 COVID-19 had a significant impact on the education system and this disruption affected schools and pupils differently, and because of this, it is more difficult to interpret why the results are as they are using the data alone.

-To help us gauge the performance of our disadvantaged pupils, we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level (although these comparisons are to be considered with caution given the caveats stated above).
+To help us gauge the performance of our disadvantaged pupils, we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level.
 We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+There have been significant changes in the school since September 2022 and these will start to positively impact on all outcomes over the coming years.

-Data from tests and assessments suggest that, despite some strong individual performances, and some areas of improvement (notably KS2 Reading) the progress and attainment of the school's disadvantaged pupils in 2021/22 was below our expectations.
+Data from tests and assessments suggest that, despite some strong individual performances, and the positive progress made, the attainment of the school's disadvantaged pupils in 2022/23 was below our what we want to achieve for our pupils.
 It also reflects the differences between cohorts with the performance of disadvantaged pupils in some cohorts being stronger than others.
-Our analysis suggests that the reason for this remains, primarily, the ongoing impact of COVID-19, although changes in leadership and teaching staff will also have had an impact.
-We also identified that some of the approaches used to boost outcomes for disadvantaged pupils had less impact than anticipated.
+Our analysis suggests that the reason for this remains, primarily, the ongoing impact of COVID-19, along with changes in leadership and teaching staff.
+These children had high-quality teaching for their final year in our school but previous years had been disrupted in many different ways; this will also have had an impact.

-In a number of year groups, the attainment gap between our disadvantaged pupils and nondisadvantaged pupils has grown since the start of the pandemic.
+In a number of year groups, the attainment gap between our disadvantaged pupils and non-disadvantaged pupils has grown since the start of the pandemic.
 This is reflective of national figures and demonstrates the additional impact of COVID-19 on disadvantaged pupils.
 As a school with a high number of children who can be considered disadvantaged (according to the IDACI index) even though they are not eligible for Pupil Premium funding, many of the issues we have identified are true for more children than just those identified as Pupil Premium.

-Absence among disadvantaged pupils was in line with their peers in 2021/22 but persistent absence 3% higher.
-Whole school attendance was less than 90% for the year so our whole school attendance is too low and again this is an issue that impacts on our disadvantaged pupils most.
-This is why raising the attendance of our disadvantaged pupils is a clearer focus of our new plan.
+Absence among disadvantaged pupils was in line with their peers in 2022/23 but persistent absence 2.5% higher.
+Whole school attendance was less than 91% for the year so our whole school attendance is too low and again this is an issue that impacts on our disadvantaged pupils most.
+This is why raising the attendance of our disadvantaged pupils is a clear focus of our plan.